leon-thomm/Ryven/README.md

         print(self.input(0))
 ```

 and that's it!
-Go ahead and import your nodes package in Ryven just like the other ones before.
+Go ahead and import your nodes package in Ryven.
 Place both in the scene and connect the `Rand` node to your `Print` node.

 ***